“The teacher is a special man. He sets back under the anointing of the Spirit

 From the humble beginnings described above, Brother Mamalis began to make copies of the sermon recordings available to anyone who was interested.
 Four years later (1973), he established "Information And Media Consultants," a company that went on to provide many people with sermon tape libraries.

 By 1983, Brother Mamalis’ desire to share the sermon content had extended to making the text available in printed form.
 “The Word Publications” was formed as the channel through which to achieve this goal and working backwards from 1965, Brother Branham’s sermons were progressively transcribed, carefully proofread, and references added to identify any Scriptures that Brother Branham had referred to.
-They were then published in hard copy both individually and also collectively in bound volumes, where each of the latter contained the sermons that had been preached in a particular calendar year of William Branham’s Ministry.
+They were then published in hard copy both individually and also collectively in leather bound volumes, where each of the latter contained the sermons that had been preached in a particular calendar year of William Branham’s Ministry.

 The late Bro.
 David and his surviving widow,